f321x/sunrise_alarm_clock_co2_monitor/README.md

 # sunrise_alarm_clock_micropython
-Sunrise alarm clock which activates lamp with relay (or 433mHz outlets) at a set time.
+Sunrise alarm clock which activates lamp with relay at a set time.
 Also CO2 logger which shows the current concentration of carbon dioxide in ppm to log and monitor the air in the sleeping room.
 All is controlled trough a simple html webinterface in the local wifi network and the co2+temperature mesurements are uploaded to a IoT API (thinger) to visualize the data.